 While this research may appear to be unnecessary, it helps you to build strategies that maximize business opportunities while lowering or avoiding the identified risk.

-Furthermore, market research can improve your strategy, especially if it identifies market trends.
+Furthermore, market analysis can improve your strategy, especially if it identifies market trends.
 As an example, If there’s a trend toward juice cleanse regimens, it’s a good idea to make sure your plan includes plenty of juice cleanse options.

 The third purpose for conducting market research is to demonstrate to readers that you are an industry expert.

 Industry analysis can be presented as a 8-step process when written as part of a company’s business plan.